 Alerts in Dome9

-Events that appear in the Findings view are generated from Continuous Compliance failures for rules in assessment bundles
+Events that appear in the Alerts view are generated from Continuous Compliance failures for rules in assessment bundles, and from Magellan.

 Events that appear in the Findings view are generated from these sources:

-The Findings view does not show normal system or account events (such as account sign-ins) or configuration issues, which appear in the General Alerts tab in the Notification page.
+The Alerts view does not show normal system or account events (such as account sign-ins) or configuration issues, which appear in the System Alerts tab in the Alerts page.

 You can configure notifications from Continuous Compliance or Magellan events to appear in the Alerts Findings view.
 Do this by configuring a Notification Policy, for Continuous Compliance events.